 You might need to drastically change your diet in order to start seeing effects.
 The idea behind a keto diet is to eat foods that are very low in carbs and high in fats.
 It isn’t just a matter of lowering your carb intake, though.

 You’ll have to significantly cut back on carbs.
 You won’t go into ketosis if you aren’t consuming less than 50 grams of carbs a day, even fewer as you move forward with the diet.
 That is more difficult than it sounds, though.
+Here’s a great article by Bodyketosis explaining how to get started with the keto diet.

 There are a number of eating cycles that people on ketosis diets subscribe to.